iRuwanTharaka/Flappy_Bird/README.md

 ## Credits & Acknowledgments

 - Project created by **You (iRuwanTharaka)**.
-- If you used any tutorials, assets, or external resources (for images, sprites, sounds) — list them here (with links).
 - Inspired by the original _Flappy Bird_ game.

 ## License